elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 %{name: "John", age: 23}
 ```

-When a key is an atoms, we can also access them using the `map.key` syntax:
+When a key is an atom, we can also access them using the `map.key` syntax:

 ```elixir
 iex> map.name